Actor Jussie Smollett sentenced to 150 days in jail, thousands in fines for falsely reporting a hate crime

 “The damage you’ve done to yourself is way beyond anything else that could happen to you from me or any other judge that could be sentencing you in this criminal case,” Linn said.

 Witnesses from both side spoke before Linn during the hours-long hearing.
-According to the Associated Press, a member of the prosecution read from a statement from Chicago police superintendent David Brown describing the city as “a victim of Mr. Smollett’s crime.”
+According to the Associated Press, a member of the prosecution read from a statement from Chicago Police Superintendent David Brown describing the city as “a victim of Mr. Smollett’s crime.”

 The defense called numerous witnesses, including Smollett’s paternal grandmother, Molly Smollett; his older brother, Joel Smollett Jr.; and Rich Daniels, a music supervisor who worked with him on “Empire.”
-His attorneys also read letters of support written by a Black Lives Matter organizer; Derrick Johnson, president of the NAACP; actors LaTanya and Samuel L. Jackson; and actress Alfre Woodard, who stated that she would “fear for [Smollett’s] safety” were he sentenced to prison time.
+His attorneys also read letters of support written by a Black Lives Matter organizer; Derrick Johnson, president of the NAACP; actors LaTanya and Samuel L. Jackson; and actress Alfre Woodard, who stated she would “fear for [Smollett’s] safety” were he sentenced to prison time.

 Special prosecutor Dan Webb did not ask for a specific sentence but requested that Smollett be ordered to pay the city $130,000 in restitution.
 Defense attorney Nenye Uche argued passionately against any prison time and requested that Smollett’s sentence be limited to community service.